 About Thomas John

-Meanwhile lets just say that we are proud Thomas John contributed a whooping 18 entries.
+But we are proud to say that Thomas John contributed 18 entries already.

 This entry is the second of two parts that provide an introduction to the Elgar Companion to the Hague Conference on Private International Law (HCCH).
 It outlines the editors’ reflections on the 35 Chapters, drawing out some of the key themes that emerged from the Companion, including the HCCH’s contribution to access to justice and […]